Stanley Cup playoffs: Temporary formats during the COVID-19 pandemic

 Special formats were used in 2020 and 2021 due to the COVID-19 pandemic.

 As a result of the pandemic prematurely ending the 2019–20 regular season, a 24-team, conference-based format (with 12 from each conference) was adopted for the 2020 playoffs.
 Seeding was based on each team's points percentage at the time the regular season was suspended on March 12.
-The top four teams competed in a round-robin tournament to determine final seeding in the First Round, while the bottom eight seeds in each conference played in a best-of-five series to determine who advanced to face one of the Round-Robin teams in the First Round, after which they were re-seeded 5th–8th.
-Teams then were reseeded after each round similar to the conference-based formats used from 1994 to 2013.
+The top four teams competed in a round-robin tournament to determine final seeding in the first round, while the bottom eight seeds in each conference played in a best-of-five series to determine who advanced to face one of the round-robin teams in the first round, after which they were re-seeded 5th–8th.
+Teams then were re-seeded after each round similar to the conference-based formats used from 1994 to 2013.

 The closure of the Canada–United States border during the 2020–21 regular season caused the NHL to temporarily abolish both conferences and realign into four different divisions, putting all Canadian teams into one of those divisions.
 The top four teams in each division then made the 2021 playoffs.
 All four rounds of the playoffs remained as best-of-seven series, and the first two rounds of the playoffs featured intra-divisional matchups similar to the division-based formats previously used.
-The four division champions were reseeded based on regular season point total in the Stanley Cup Semifinals.
+The four division champions were reseeded based on regular season point total in the Stanley Cup semifinals.
 The best-ranked division winner played against the worst-ranked division winner, while the other two division champions faced-off against each other, with the second-best division champion having home-ice advantage.
 The winners of these series advanced to the Stanley Cup Final, as before.